 May is one of the most underrated months to travel in Iceland because a few of the country's best experiences overlap only briefly in springtime.
 However, the month has plenty to offer.

-Waterfalls at full power.
-Snowmelt season means Seljalandsfoss, Skógafoss, Gullfoss, and countless smaller cascades are roaring at their yearly peak.
+Snowmelt season beginning means Seljalandsfoss, Skógafoss, Gullfoss, and countless smaller cascades are roaring at their yearly peak.

 Puffins on Grimsey Island, North Iceland